rocky-linux/documentation/docs/guides/dns/private_dns_server_using_bind.md

 devel IN A 192.168.1.15
 ```

-Add all the hosts you need along with their IP addresses and save your changes.
+Add all the hosts and IP addresses you need and save your changes.

 You need a reverse file to map our hostname to the IP address.
 In this case, the only part of the IP that you need is the last octet (in an IPv4 address each number separated by a "." is an octet) of the host, the PTR, and hostname.